waldzellai/MCPBench/README.md

 </h4>
 </div>

 MCPBench is an evaluation framework for MCP Servers.
-It supports the evaluation of two types of servers: Web Search and Database Query, and is compatible with both local and remote MCP Servers.
+It supports the evaluation of three types of servers: Web Search, Database Query and GAIA, and is compatible with both local and remote MCP Servers.
 The framework primarily evaluates different MCP Servers (such as Brave Search, DuckDuckGo, etc.) in terms of task completion accuracy, latency, and token consumption under the same LLM and Agent configurations.
 Here is the [evaluation report](https://arxiv.org/abs/2504.11094).

 <img src="assets/figure1.png" alt="MCPBench Overview" width="600"/>

-The implementation is based on [LangProBe: a Language Programs Benchmark](https://arxiv.org/abs/2502.20315).
+> The implementation refers to [LangProBe: a Language Programs Benchmark](https://arxiv.org/abs/2502.20315).\
+> Big thanks to Qingxu Fu for the initial implementation!

 <hr>